- This is the only independent S/4HANA implementation study every published.

 - This study was intended to determine the implementation status of S/4HANA.

 S/4HANA is the next version of SAP’s widely implemented ERP system.
 SAP has put an enormous effort into marketing S/4HANA.
 Yet many of the aspects of S/4HANA are not well covered by SAP.
-For example, important implications for a S/4HANA implementation are left out, particularly if those implications are not positive.
+For example, important implications for a S/4HANA implementation are left out, mainly if those implications are not positive.

 For all of the effort expended by SAP on socializing and popularizing S/4HANA, it can be said without a doubt that S/4HANA is generally poorly understood.
 But beyond misunderstanding the components that make up the solution, there is an even greater misunderstanding regarding the implications of S/4HANA.